 Nearby stood the stolid Lead, the stalwart Iron, the acerbic Mercury, the noble Gold, and the diminutive-but-hardy Tin.
 The six robots had all been created by a genius called Dr. Will Magnus, and it was in his laboratory that they now assembled.
 Papers lined the floor, and a chair rested crookedly on its side.

 Batman had seen many marvels in his storied career, and yet he still felt some surprise at how extremely human these metal beings were in demeanor and manner.
 In some ways they displayed more personality or at least more exaggerated quirks than even his good friend and fellow Justice League of America member, the synthetic hero Red Tornado.
 And he had always thought of the Tornado as a very humane and caring being.
-He had worked with the robots on several occasions as the Batman and a couple of times in his Bruce Wayne identity, and the Metal Men knew only that Wayne and Batman were friends.
-As much as he liked the robot super-heroes, he only divulged his secret identity to those within his small circle of trust.
+He had worked with the robots on several occasions as the Batman, and during one particular case he was forced to divulge not only his secret identity but the identities of a few of his fellow Justice Leaguers in order to quickly save their lives. (*) As much as he liked the robot super-heroes, he normally only divulged his secret identity to those within a small circle of trust, but he was pleased to know that his trust in them had not been broken.

 “Thank goodness you’ve come, Batman,” Tina said in a gushing tone.
 “I just know you’ll help us make sense of this terrible nightmare!”